Retreat and romance

 Boutique breaks and chic retreats

 There's chic retreats aplenty, with two lavishly and lovingly restored options on the northern side of the National Park, the five star 18th-century coaching inn, Cleveland Tontine, and Rudby Hall, a former royal residence and now luxury wedding venue.
-Over on the coast, Raithwaite Hall offers superb gourmet experiences with the pairing of Tom Rennolds (MasterChef finalist) and Heidi Stevens (former pastry chef on Richard Branson's Necker Island), while Ox Pasture Hall's beautiful setting within 17 acres of grounds combined with an award-winning restaurant is hard to beat.
+Over on the coast, Raithwaite Hall offers superb gourmet experiences with Executive Chef, Paul Bellingham, and his team making the most of local ingredients from Whitby and the surrounding moors, while Ox Pasture Hall's beautiful setting within 17 acres of grounds combined with an award-winning restaurant is hard to beat.